jivimberg/jivimberg.github.io/source/_posts/2019-01-10-how-to-prepare-for-the-silicon-valley-interview-part-2.markdown

 Programming questions are the heart of the technical interview and thus what you’ll spend more time preparing.

-Some people believe that [_the technical interview model is completely broken_][2].
-I don’t really know if [technical interviews work or not][3], I just know that **they're part of the game, so you'd better prepare for it**.
-Having said that, if you are really against _"whiteboard interviews"_ [check this list][4] of companies that don’t rely on these kind of questions.
+Some people believe that [_the technical interview model is completely broken_][2][^2].
+I don’t really know if technical interviews work or not, I just know that **they're part of the game, so you'd better prepare for it**.
+Having said that, if you are really against _"whiteboard interviews"_ [check this list][3] of companies that don’t rely on these kind of questions.
 Just keep in mind that _you might be limiting your options_.

 Regardless the type of interview, one thing is certain: you’re better off preparing for it in advance.
 So let’s start by talking about some of the resources I used to practice.

 ## Cracking the coding interview (6th edition)

-I’ve mentioned this book in [my previous article][5].
-[Cracking the coding interview 6th edition][6] (CTCI from now onwards) by _[Gayle Laakmann McDowell][7]_ is the **holy bible of interviewing**.
+I’ve mentioned this book in [my previous article][4].
+[Cracking the coding interview 6th edition][5] (CTCI from now onwards) by _[Gayle Laakmann McDowell][6]_ is the **holy bible of interviewing**.

-[{% img center /images/posts/2019-01-10/ctci-cover.jpg 300 ‘Cracking the coding interview 6th edition’ %}][8]
+[{% img center /images/posts/2019-01-10/ctci-cover.jpg 300 ‘Cracking the coding interview 6th edition’ %}][7]

 I like it because **it’s remarkably complete**.
-It includes a description of the different interview processes at some of the big companies (Apple, Google, Facebook, etc.), it provides tips on how to set up a good resume, it covers the basics on Big O notation and _[much, much more…][9]_
+It includes a description of the different interview processes at some of the big companies (Apple, Google, Facebook, etc.), it provides tips on how to set up a good resume, it covers the basics on Big O notation and _[much, much more…][8]_

 The technical exercises are organized by topic.
 Each chapter includes a _brief introduction_ of the topic at hand (around 3 pages) and a _list of problems _sorted from easy to hard.
 This organization is nice because if you don’t have much time or don’t want to focus on a particular area you can simply skip that chapter altogether.
 I, for example, glossed over the _”Java”_ and _”Databases”_ chapters (Chapters 13 and 14 respectively) and skipped the _“C and C++”_ chapter (Chapter 12).

 One of the best things about this book is that **each exercise comes with a series of hints in case you get stuck**.
 I love this because it mimics what would happen in a real interview, where the interviewer nudges you in the right direction to unblock you.
 Also in some of the more complex problems **the book presents multiple solutions and compares the different approaches**.
 Again, something that would probably come up in a real interview.

-**Pro-tip:** If you live in the Bay Area your local library might have [a copy of the CTCI][10].
+**Pro-tip:** If you live in the Bay Area your local library might have [a copy of the CTCI][9].
 Having said that, if you have the money this is one of the best investments you can make for your career.

 ## LeetCode

-The other thing I used to practice daily was **[LeetCode][11]**.
-There are a number of sites you can use to practice (here’s a [video comparing the most well-known][12]); I went with LeetCode because it was **explicitly designed for technical interviews** and it has support for [Kotlin][13].
+The other thing I used to practice daily was **[LeetCode][10]**.
+There are a number of sites you can use to practice (here’s a [video comparing the most well-known][11]); I went with LeetCode because it was **explicitly designed for technical interviews** and it has support for [Kotlin][12].

 One thing I like about LeetCode is that it _provides tests results after submission_ so you can figure out what you did wrong.
 Another useful feature is that it ranks your submission based on performance so you can see how well you did, compared to other solutions.

 {% img center /images/posts/2019-01-10/leetcode-submission.png 750 ‘Leetcode submission comparison’ %}

-Where it falls short is in the solution explanation. **Only a small fraction of the problems have [official articles covering the solution][14] and the different alternative implementations.** For the rest of them, you’ll have to resort to the discussion forum, in the hopes that somebody there posted his/her answer, and the code is readable.
+Where it falls short is in the solution explanation. **Only a small fraction of the problems have [official articles covering the solution][13] and the different alternative implementations.** For the rest of them, you’ll have to resort to the discussion forum, in the hopes that somebody there posted his/her answer, and the code is readable.

 I didn’t pay for the premium account and didn’t try the _System Design_ questions, so can’t comment on that.